tango-controls-hdbpp/hdbpp-cm/README.md

 | OMNIORB_DIR | Omniorb install root |
 | LIBHDBPP_DIR | Libhdb++ install root |

-The above take priority in the build over the following:
+The above take priority in the build over the following, which define the include and lib directory for each dependency:

 | Flag | Notes |
 |------|-------|